ManavvGarg/code-100/README.md

 ## Daily codimg

 Within this repository, you'll discover my solutions to daily coding challenges sourced from a variety of platforms.
 My objective is to tackle atleast one coding problem every day.
-Below, you'll encounter a table that outlines each day's challenge, providing details such as the folder name, problem title, and a direct link to the problem itself.
+Below, you'll encounter a table that outlines each day's challenge(s), providing details such as the folder name, problem title, and a direct link to the problem itself.

 ## Tracker
 | Date       | Folder Name          | Problem Title      | Difficulty         | Link                                      |